ShubhamGadekar027/Data-Analysis-with-SQL-PowerBI-Project/README.md

 # Data-Analysis-with-SQL-PowerBI-Project
 This project is focused on data analysis of company information including revenue, gender of directors, age, industry sector, board membership, resignation date, and retirement age of directors.

--The questions answered using SQL and PowerBI include total revenue by industry sector
+#### The questions answered using SQL and PowerBI include :

+-Total revenue by industry sector

 -Distribution of male and female directors, revenue per sector for directors with a recorded retirement age